 Maldives Police Use Pickaxes To Destroy Artwork Deemed Un-Islamic

-It took British artist Jason deCaires Taylor nine months to develop his latest work: a 20-foot-tall stainless steel cube decorated with life-sized human statues and semi-submerged in a coral lagoon in crystal blue waters off the Maldives islands.
+It took British artist Jason deCaires Taylor nine months to develop his latest work: a 20-foot-tall stainless steel cube decorated with life-size human statues and semi-submerged in a coral lagoon in crystal blue waters off the Maldives islands.

 But it took the Maldivian police just a few hours to wreck it.